-A proactive approach in relationships with suppliers and collaboration in sector-wide initiatives are tools that drive sustainability across the whole value chain and minimise risks of environmental and human rights issues.
+A proactive approach in relationships with suppliers and collaboration in sector-wide initiatives are tools that drive positive development across the whole value chain and minimise risk of environmental and human rights issues.

 A collaborative approach

 Scania works in close collaboration with customers, suppliers and participates in both sector-wide and cross-sector initiatives on supply chain sustainability.
 Scania is a lead partner of DRIVE Sustainability which is a working group on supply chain sustainability within automotive industry.
 The Self-Assessment Questionnaire on Sustainability (SAQ), Guiding Principles and training concept are examples of standardized tools and processes applicable to the whole automotive industry that have been developed in by the members of DRIVE sustainability.